-Allegany Ballistics Laboratory (ABL) was constructed in 1942 for the Army and used as a loading plant for machine gun ammunition.
+ABL was constructed in 1942 for the Army and used as a loading plant for machine gun ammunition.
 The Navy took ownership of the facility in 1945.
 Since 1943, ABL has been used primarily for the research, development, production, and testing of solid propellants and motors for ammunition, rockets, and armaments.
 Currently, the facility is operated as a highly automated production facility for tactical propulsion systems and composite and metal structures.

-The Plant 1 portion of ABL was added to the National Priorities List (NPL) on May 31, 1994.
+The Plant 1 portion of ABL was added to the NPL on May 31, 1994.
 The NPL is the United States Environmental Protection Agency’s (USEPA’s) list of the high-priority hazardous waste sites.
 The responsibility for funding and carrying out environmental restoration at ABL rests with the Navy.
-The Navy is completing these activities in coordination with USEPA Region III and West Virginia Department of Environmental Protection (WVDEP), under a Federal Facilities Agreement (FFA) which was finalized in January 1998.
+The Navy is completing these activities in coordination with USEPA Region III and West Virginia Department of Environmental Protection (WVDEP), under a Federal Facilities Agreement (FFA), which was finalized in January 1998.

 The Site Management Plan (SMP) for ABL is updated annually and serves as a management tool for the Navy, USEPA, and WVDEP to plan, schedule, and set priorities for environmental remedial response activities to be conducted at ABL.
-A comprehensive list of active Sites, SWMUs, and AOCs at Plant 1 documented in the FFA (and later added), their status, and anticipated additional activities, where appropriate, may be found in the SMP.
+A comprehensive list of active Sites, SWMUs, and Areas of Concern (AOCs) at Plant 1 documented in the FFA (and later added), their status, and anticipated additional activities, where appropriate, may be found in the SMP.